electricimp/GoogleMaps/README.md

 ## Device Class Usage

-The constructor is called automatically whe you require the library.
+To use just add this statement to the top of your device code.
+The constructor is called automatically when you require the library.

 ```
 #require "GoogleMaps.device.lib.nut:1.0.0"